Antonio Lebolo

-Antonio Lebolo (died 19 February 1830?) was an Italian antiquities excavator and adventurer, best remembered for having stolen the Joseph Smith Papyri, a collection of documents he took from a burial site in Egypt.
+Antonio Lebolo (possibly died 19 February 1830) was an Italian adventurer and pioneering archaeologist.
+He is best remembered for discovering the Joseph Smith Papyri, a collection of documents found in an Egyptian burial site.

 Biography

 Born in Castellamonte in the kingdom of Piedmont-Sardinia, Lebolo became a gendarme during the Napoleonic occupation of Italy; after the Restauration he fled to Egypt where he became an agent of Bernardino Drovetti, who was the French Consul-General of Egypt as well as an ardent antiquities collector.

 Lebolo oversaw many excavations mainly in the zone of Luxor, usually on behalf of Drovetti and sometimes for himself.
 He apparently was as ruthless as his boss Drovetti, as Giovanni Battista Belzoni reported during one of his excavations at Karnak in 1818 and later: along with another Piedmontese agent named Rosignani, Lebolo harassed and maybe even tried to murder Belzoni, and later managed to steal some of his finds excavated at Philae.

 Between 1817 and 1821 Lebolo found a mummy cache in a shaft tomb at Sheikh Abd el-Qurna.
 The finest mummies were given to Drovetti and are now in the Egyptian Museum of Berlin (no. 504, 505), others were sold to Heinrich Menu von Minutoli, Giovanni Anastasi, Frédéric Cailliaud and Henry Salt; Salt placed the objects he bought in the British Museum (no. 6705, 6706, 6708 and likely 6950).
 Lebolo kept the remaining mummies for himself.

-Lebolo died some years after these events, possibly on February 19, 1830 in Castellamonte or in an unknown date in Trieste.
+Lebolo died some years after these events, possibly on February 19, 1830 in Castellamonte or at an unknown date in Trieste.